Before You Apply

 See what funding options are available to you.
 The Graduate College has some great information on financial resources and funding opportunities.

 Graduate assistantships are the primary means of financial support for PhD students.
 The department offers appointments in both teaching and research (or a combination of both).
 Assistantships are competitive and many are awarded at the time of acceptance into the program, so you should submit your materials early for full consideration.
-Submit the application for graduate appointments along with your application for admission.

 Other assistantship opportunities may arise during the year.
 These are sometimes advertised on the student mailing list, but you can also find opportunities by maintaining contact with faculty or other staff members.
 Although opportunities vary, most have a direct connection to a student’s academic work and help to prepare them for the future.